Thios1820/final_project/README.md

 ![Disease_progression_Female](IMG/Disease_progression_Female.png)

-we ran a linear regression after one year based on the Age and this is the graph obtained:
+We ran a linear regression after one year based on the Age and this is the graph obtained:

 ![DP_regression](IMG/DP_regression.png)